alexvking/Learning-Language-Classifier/readme.md

     looping and mapping methods built in, it is far easier to manage directories of training documents.
 The original Racket version was several hundred lines of code, the C version was around 250, and the Python version is around 100.
   - Returning support of natural language recognition!
-Run as option --lang.
+Run as option <code>--lang</code>.
     This was made far easier to implement after porting to Python.

 11/15/14 VERSION 0.2.0